robertfausk/blog/posts/create_a_new_entry.md

-# How to create a new blog post entry
+# How to create a new blog post entry?

 * simply create a new file
 * add some content